Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-210-kernel-mainline-status-of-mobile-chipsets.markdown

 Date: September 22, 2015

 ★ Session Description ★
-In this session, Tim Bird will discuss the mainline status of several ARM SoCs used in mobile products.
+In this session, Tim Bird will discuss the mainline status of several Arm SoCs used in mobile products.
 The average phone uses kernel software that is 3 years old, 20 versions behind mainline, and has 1 to 3 million lines of code out-of-tree.
 Tim will describe the “Device Mainlining” project of the Linux foundation CE Workgroup, which seeks to address this problem.
 Some of the activities of this project are:
 * publishing tools for mainline analysis
 * finding big areas where multiple vendors have code out of tree
 * identifying institutional barriers to corporate developer mainlining, and addressing them through education, training, and collaboration